-Portugal’s architectural legacy stretches from the homeland to Brazil and to Macau on the coast of China.
+Portugal’s architectural legacy stretches from the homeland to Brazil and to Macao (Macau) on the coast of China.

 UNESCO’s World Heritage Centre’s short description of site no. 1110:

-I visited this old Portuguese colony in 1985 before it once again became part of China.
+I visited the old Portuguese colony of Macao (Macau) in 1985 before it once again became part of China.
 I wrote this in my diary and blog:

 “Macau, a Portuguese colony from the 16th century, is now about to suffer the same destiny as Hong Kong in 1997.
 What is most exciting about Macau, and indeed the reason for most visits here, is the playing casinos.